 About Wayfinding

-I work with high-achieving adults in Minnesota who are navigating burnout, identity shifts, and trauma-related patterns that no longer serve them.
+I work with high-achieving adults in Minnesota who are navigating burnout, identity shifts, and long-standing patterns shaped by earlier experiences.

 About Jamie Hermes